bloodstiller/bloodstiller.com/content/Portswigger/sqli_lab_7.md

 ### UNION SELECT Requirements: {#union-select-requirements}

-As the lab wants us to display data we will need a way to output that data and the simplest way to retrieve data would be using a `UNION SELECT` query so we can display the query string in amongst the legitimate data that is being displayed.
+As the lab wants us to display data we will need a way to output that data and the simplest way to retrieve data would be using a `UNION SELECT` query.
+This will allow us to display the output of our query's amongst the legitimate data.
 However in order for us to do this we need to ensure that the two requirements for this attack are met:

 1.  **The queries must return the same amount of columns**:
     This means that if the original query that is searching the database returns 5 columns our `UNION` query must also return 5 columns.